sr320/LabDocs/protocols/ProteinprepforMSMS.md

 |    96-well   MiniSpin     |    0.03-100               |    30-50                  |    100                  |
 |    96-well   MACROspin    |    0.03-300               |    60-150                 |    300                  |

+1. Reconstitute samples in 100 µl solvent B.  Ensure pH<2, if it isn’t, add 10 µl increments of 10% formic acid until pH<2.
+2. Prepare spin columns – see table above for column choice.
 3. Wash column: Add 200 µl solvent A to columns, spin for 2000 rpm 3 minutes (repeat 3 times)
 4. Equilibrate column: Add 200 µl solvent B to columns, spin for 2000 rpm for 3 minutes (repeat 2 times)
 5. Load protein on column: Add 100 µg of protein digest (1 sample per column).
 Spin at 3000 rpm for 3 minutes.
 Collect flow-through, put back on column and spin again.